 HLWL 1109Human Sexuality

-HONR 2047Self and Society Seminar (Pediatric Ethics topic only)
+HONR 2047Self and Society Seminar (Pediatric Ethics)

 or HONR 2047W Self and Society Seminar